 Antisocial Personality Disorder

 Most people who are mentally ill are not dangerous, but some can be.
-Perhaps among the most potentially dangerous people with personality disorders are those with antisocial personality disorder.
+Perhaps among the most potentially dangerous people with personality disorders are those with antisocial personality disorder (ASPD).
 Characterized by a “repetitive irresponsible, delinquent, and criminal behavior,”7 people with this diagnosis are “users.”
 They use others for their own gain and have no concern for the rights of other people.

 In the process of using others, they may use up other people’s time, steal their money, impede their happiness, and even take the lives of others for their own pleasure.
 Individuals with this diagnosis might be lazy, taking advantage of free rent from friends, cut-throat business persons or politicians, or rapists and serial killers.8

 Not all people with personality disorders are violent, but violence is a common symptom of ASPD.9 Substance abuse is also common among those with antisocial personality disorder.
 In earlier days in mental health before the DSM-5, individuals with this disorder were sometimes referred to as psychopaths or sociopaths.

 Borderline personality disorder is characterized by unstable relationships, self-image issues, and impulsive behaviors.
 This disorder nearly always brings with it a host of other problems.
 Among those problems are eating disorders, mood disorders, suicidal ideation, self-harm, substance abuse, impulsivity, and aggression.
 Up to 75% of these patients attempt suicide and approximately 10% succeed.10 In these patients, relationships at home, work, and in social arenas are marked by intense emotional distress.